 Better poise

 The offense may not be clicking to the extent Plitzuweit expects, but the Gophers are taking care of the ball.
-They're averaging just eight turnovers a game, second-best in the nation and are fourth in assist-to-turnover ratio (1.95).
-That sort of ball security goes a long way towards mitigating shooting problems.
+They're averaging just eight turnovers a game, second-best in the nation, and are third in assist-to-turnover ratio (1.95).
+That sort of ball security goes a long way toward mitigating shooting problems.
 And when they miss?
-Minnesota is 27th in the nation and third in the Big Ten in offensive rebounds per game (16.8).
+Minnesota is tied for 28th in the nation and third in the Big Ten in offensive rebounds per game (16.8).

 "Our players understand at a higher level what we're looking for, what to expect," she said.
 "The value of the basketball is something this group — because they understand it better — is doing a really good job of."